Menu

 Manisha Amera Yasin

-I have lived in Sherwood for 22 years during which time I have raised a family in this wonderful community.
-I also work as an Occupational Therapist within the local area and enjoy the challenges that this brings.
+I have lived in Sherwood for 31 years during which time I have raised a family in this wonderful community.
+I qualified as an Occupational Therapist in 2003 and now run a private Occupational Therapy service for children who may be struggling socially, emotionally or physically.
+My aim is to support them to have more independence and joy in their day-to-day life.

 Mohammed Yusuf